LAST UPDATED: 30 April 2020

-LAST UPDATED: 30 April 2020

 We hear a lot of things to justify keeping animals in zoos.
 But are these justifications based on fact, or are they simply what zoos would have us believe?
-Here's 5 things we hear about animals in zoos, and why we should think twice about them.
+Here are 4 things we hear about animals in zoos, and why we should think twice about them.

 Whilst some zoos may contribute in small ways to conservation projects, the vast majority of animals in zoos are not on the endangered species list, and the ones who are will likely never be rehabilitated to their natural habitat.
 A study conducted by Captive Animal Protection Society (CAPS) found that almost half of the animals in breeding programs in the EU were not even endangered in the wild.

-The truth is that zoos exist primarily for profit.
+The truth is that most zoos exist primarily for profit.
 One of the biggest draw cards for zoos is baby animals.
 Babies will often be bred even when there isn't enough room to keep them, inevitably resulting in "surplus" animals in zoos.
 Surplus management strategies are one of the best-kept secrets of modern zoos.
 In 2014, the world reacted with shock and outrage when a healthy 2 year old giraffe named Marius was killed and cut up in front of spectators at Copenhagen Zoo.
 His body was then fed to the lions.